MaxLeap/Docs/en/Android/GettingStarted/HelpCenter_NewProject.md

 #	Install the SDK

-HelpCenter relies on Leap Cloud Core SDK, please check if your project has installed Leap Cloud Core SDK already before install and use HelpCenter SDK.
-You can check more details in [Leap Cloud Core SDK Guide](LC_DOCS_LINK_PLACEHOLDER_SDK_QUICKSTART_ANDROID).
+HelpCenter relies on MaxLeap Core SDK, please check if your project has installed MaxLeap Core SDK already before install and use HelpCenter SDK.
+You can check more details in [MaxLeap Core SDK Guide](ML_DOCS_LINK_PLACEHOLDER_SDK_QUICKSTART_ANDROID).

 1. Get project template:

-	<a class="download-sdk" href="...">Download Leap Cloud HelpCenter project template</a>
+	<a class="download-sdk" href="...">Download MaxLeap HelpCenter project template</a>

 2. Open project template